 If you work in the mental health sector, you will have some experience in responding to enquiries about mental illness.
 Otherwise, consider asking a local health professional to assist and attend the event to be on hand to provide support and advice if necessary.
 Make sure you have a handout with details of helplines and appropriate services available.
-Check out MHCT's 'Getting Help' webpage or www.checkin.org.au for guidance.
+Check out MHCT's 'Getting Help' webpage.